trueos/trueos-docs/trueos-handbook/sysadmclient.rst

 Upgrading from |pcbsd| 10.x to |trueos|
 ---------------------------------------

+.. warning:: If your primary user account uses PersonaCrypt, please be sure to save your encryption keys to a safe place (e.g. a thumb drive) before you begin the upgrade process.
+If you do not, you may not be able to import your home directory after the upgrade is complete.

 If you are currently using |pcbsd| 10.x, the option to update to
 |trueos| will not appear in the Control Panel version of Update Manager.
 This is because a new installation is required in order to migrate to